-Coordinates are pairs (X, Y) represent positions in two dimensional space.
+Coordinates pairs (X, Y) represent positions in two-dimensional space.
 But triplets (X, Y, Z) also contain a height value for elevation.

 While the X-value represents the east-west position, the Y-value represents the north-south position.
 The Z-value generally refers to the elevation at that point location.